The Puppet Master franchise is put under the microscope, with every film in the surprisingly long series, being ranked accordingly.

 If nothing else, the film concludes on such a crazy note that’s as big an exclamation point as possible.
 It’ll stay with you long after the credits roll and it’s truly some upsetting stuff.

-After the balls out crazy ending of Puppet Master II, having part three be a step backwards into Toulon’s past feels like a bit of a cheat.
-This however turns out to be far from a wasted detour, with it actually getting a ton of mileage out of this flashback story.
+After the balls-out crazy ending of Puppet Master II, having part three be a step backward into Toulon’s past feels like a bit of a cheat.
+This, however, turns out to be far from a wasted detour, with it actually getting a ton of mileage out of this flashback story.
 All while still managing to be one of the crazier, satisfying installments in the series.

 This very much works as Toulon’s origin story so to speak, where you see his relationship with his puppets blossoming in the first place and him needing to put his skills to use during World War II.
 The film also hinges upon the love between Toulon and Elsa, as well as his affection for his creations, where all of this feels very genuine and connects on a surprising emotional level.
 It leaves you really wanting to see Toulon succeed through all of this.